coralproject/reef/README.md

 ## What's going on and how can I get involved?

+We are still actively developing this open presence.
+The best way to help us is to file issues and pull requests against our community documention.
+You can also email us with your experience to let us know what you find exciting/dull, clear/obscure, verbose/missing or "other".

 For a high level picture of our vision and products, see [our ecosystem page](ECOSYSTEM.md).

 For a granular view of our current focus and future plans, see [the roadmap](ROADMAP.md).
-This is a great place to go if you're looking for a way to contribute.
+This is a great place to go if you're looking for a way to contribute code or documentation.

 For more details, visit our various repos and check the issues and milestones.